Trump Shot, Called A ‘Clown’ In Snoop Dogg ‘Lavender’ Remix Video

 “When I be putting sh*t out, I don’t ever expect or look for a reaction.
 I just put it out because I feel like it’s something that’s missing.
 Any time I drop something, I’m trying to fill in a void.”

-Snoop Dogg mentioned that a lot of musicians these days are all about “having fun” and “partying” but no one was dealing with the “real issues” that are impacting people’s lives, like Donald Trump being elected as president.
+Snoop Dogg mentioned that a lot of musicians these days are all about “having fun” and “partying,” but no one was dealing with the “real issues” that are impacting people’s lives, like Donald Trump being elected as president.

 A post shared by snoopdogg (@snoopdogg) on